B2B Professionals Shaking Hands

 What Is Lead Nurturing?

-Before we dive into creating your lead nurturing strategy it's important to answer: What is the definition of lead nurturing?
+Before we cover how to create your lead nurturing strategy it's important to answer: What is the definition of lead nurturing?

-Lead nurturing is the process of guiding new prospects and contacts through your marketing funnel, warming them up along the way for your sales team to take over when the time is right.
+Lead nurturing is the process of guiding new prospects and contacts through your marketing funnel.

-As G2 identifies, lead nurturing needs to be unique to your business and your audience in order to be effective; a copy-and-paste template isn't going to cut it.
+As G2 identifies, lead nurturing needs to be unique to your business and your audience in order to be effective.
+We can give you some great lead nurture email examples, but a copy-and-paste template isn't going to cut it.

-But what does that look like in reality for a busy B2B marketing department?
+But what does lead nurturing look like in reality for a busy B2B marketing department?

 Lead nurturing follows lead generation like night follows day.
-Without it, you could have the most successful lead generation campaign in the world, and you'd struggle to convert any leads.
+Without it, you could have the most successful lead generation campaign in the world, but you'd struggle to convert any leads.

 How you nurture your leads can vary greatly; there are lots of different methods.
-But the key aims are:
+But the key aims are to:

-• Guiding relevant contacts toward a sale (and beyond).
+• Guide relevant contacts toward a sale (and beyond).

-So let's get stuck in!
+So let's explore exactly how you can nurture your marketing qualified leads into sales ready opportunities.
 This is your complete guide to creating your lead nurturing strategy: what lead nurturing is, how to nurture your B2B leads, and the best lead nurturing strategies to try.

 Illustrational image